- Program

 I am completing my medical degree in Australia but am not a citizen or permanent resident of Australia or New Zealand.
 Am I eligible to apply for direct entry to the VRGP?

 No. International Medical Graduates (IMG) wanting to undertake Rural Generalist training must first gain general registration.
-They can then apply for lateral entry into any available RG2 or RG Advanced positions.
+They can then apply for flexible entry into any available RG2 or RG Advanced positions.

 I am not eligible or missed out on a position with VRGP.
 Can I pursue a Rural Generalist career independently?